jaimeprojects/jaimeprojects.github.io/_portfolio/portfolio-1.md

 * Having a device that is also impact resistant to tumbling

 ### Network
-The ESP8266 chipset only supports the WPA2 Wireless Protol, so I created my own network for the testing since most universities use Enterprise Internet
+The ESP8266 chipset only supports the WPA2 Wireless Protocol, so I created my own network for the testing since most universities use Enterprise Internet

 # Enclosure Design
 All 3-D iterations of the enclosure I designed using Blender and printed them using on campus 3-D printers